 ** U3 functionality is not supported under Linux or Mac OS (any version) but device is MSC

 Before buying this I’d read about potential compatibility issues with Windows Vista and the U3 system pre-installed on Sandisk memory sticks – therefore the first thing I did was to uninstall that from the device.
-This was a personal choice; it might fine now – is anyone using it with Vista and not had any problems?
+This was a personal choice; it might be fine now – is anyone using it with Vista and not had any problems?

-If you do remove it like I did, I would recommend that you install the brilliant PortableApps pack that includes Firefox, Open Office (a free suite of programs that you can use to work with your Microsoft Office files), in addition to a wide variety of other applications for things such as email (Thunderbird), graphics (Gimp), file transfers (Filezilla), games (Sudoku) and various other handy programs.
+If you do remove it as I did, I would recommend that you install the brilliant PortableApps pack that includes Firefox, Open Office (a free suite of programs that you can use to work with your Microsoft Office files), in addition to a wide variety of other applications for things such as email (Thunderbird), graphics (Gimp), file transfers (Filezilla), games (Sudoku) and various other handy programs.

 Literally, the only downside that I have found with this memory stick was that I had to take off the small ring that attaches it to your keyring since it makes the most annoying noise otherwise — I’ve never understood why you’d want a USB memory stick on your keyring?
-Yes you probably have less chance of losing it, but I don’t fancy having to have all my keys on display when I plug it into a computer.
+Yes, you probably have less chance of losing it, but I don’t fancy having to have all my keys on display when I plug it into a computer.